CDCgov/trusted-intermediary/README.md

    - A secret with the ID from the subscription that everything should be deployed into.
    - A secret with the ID of the App Registration created previously.
 6. Create a copy of one of the environments under the [operations](./operations) folder.
-   1. Name the copy off of the name of the new environment.
+   1. Name the copy off of the name of the new environment. ` Can we give an example here?`
    2. Edit the `main.tf` file with the names of the resources previously created: `resource_group_name`, `storage_account_name`, `container_name`.
 Also update the `environment` to match the new folder name.
 7. Create a GitHub Action workflow so that automatic deploys can occur.
 You can take inspiration from our